jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 10 - GPS.md

 With imperfect clocks, the cross-check does *not* intersect with the first three measurements, allowing the device to detect a discrepancy, and conclude that its clocks are not synchronised with universal time.

 Since any offset will affect every measurement, the receiver looks for a single correction factor to subtract from *all* of its timing measurements, that would 'cure' the timing offset and cause all ranges to intersect at a single point.
-As a result, this correction brings the receiver's clock back into sync, with atomic accuracy.
+As a result, this correction brings the receiver's clock back into sync.

-It should be noted that GPS gives not only the position at which we stand; it also is a source of syncing times
+It should be noted that GPS gives not only the position at which we stand; it also is a source of syncing time precisely with satellite time - since satellites keep precise atomic time, by synchronising, so do our devices.

+## Caveats of GPS

+Signals may bounce off of local obstructions before our receiver obtains it.
+This is called a *multipath error* and is similar to the ghosting effect seen on TV.
+Good receivers use sophisticated signal rejection techniques to minimise this effect.

+GPS as a whole relies on the idea that a signal can fly straight from the satellite to receiver.
+Unfortunately in reality, signals bounce off most things in a local environment and will get to the receiver in this manner (as well as directly).

+This results in a barrage of signals, first the direct transmission, then a delayed set of reflected signals; which creates a messy resultant signal.
+If the reflected signals are strong enough, the receiver can be confused into making erroneous measurements.

+Good receivers deal with this through various signal processing tricks, to make sure that only the earliest arriving signals (the direct ones) are considered.
+Sometimes, additional s